 You’ve probably experienced this one.
-A heat wave is covering the Edmonton area and the air conditioner in your home starts blowing out warm air or stops running completely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+A heat wave is covering the Edmonton area and the air conditioner in your home begins blowing out warm air or stops running entirely.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the possibility of this happening to you this summer.

 A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
-If this process is obstructed in any way, it can cause problems in your unit.
-To guarantee great air flow, make sure to keep space around the vents - indoors and outside.
+If this process is obstructed in any way, it can end up translating to money out of pocket for you.
+To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Edmonton area home.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 Another tip is to program your thermostat for lengthier run-cycles.
 While this does not necessary prevent problems, it can help bring down the humidity in your Edmonton area home.
 This can give you a more comfortable environment, in addition to keep mold spores from thriving in your home.